The TASEP speed process: Two-dimensional marginals of the TASEP speed process

-\begin{proof}[Proof of \thmref{joint2}] We compute the probability that $V_1=2$ and $V_0$ is each of $1,2,3$ (recall that as the highest class particles, $3$'s are equivalent to holes).
+\begin{pf*}{Proof of Theorem~\ref{T:joint2}} We compute the probability that $V_1=2$ and $V_0$ is each of $1,2,3$ (recall that as the highest class particles, $3$'s are equivalent to holes).
 The queue of the two line process is a single, simple queue, so indices are not needed.
 In order to have a second class particle at position $1$ we need an unused service.
 This means the queue must be empty: $Q(2)=0$, and there must be a particle at the bottom line but not at the top line in position $1$.
 The intersection of these events has probability $x_2-x_1$ (as this is the density of second class particles).
-More importantly, they depend only on the 2-line configuration in positions $\{1,\dots,\infty\}$.
-Since on this event the queue is also empty at position 1, the class $V_0$ depends only on the 2-line configuration at position 0.
+More importantly, they depend only on the two-line configuration in positions $\{1,\ldots,\infty\}$.
+Since on this event the queue is also empty at position 1, the class $V_0$ depends only on the two-line configuration at position 0.

 In particular, to get a first class particle, $V_0=1$, the only possibility is to also have particles in both lines in position 0.
 This leads to